emdete/Qubes-blogs/emdete/README.md

 When starting with Qubes as a computer worked with a highly tuned setup for personal preferences in usability installing Qubes is like droping anchor.
-The cost of security is you can't do anymore simpliest things.
+The cost of security is you can't do simpliest things anymore.
 Even if wanted.
-Point is to find out how to tell the system the difference of wanted and not so much wanted stuff without loosing the benefits of Qubes.
+Point is to find out how to tell the system the difference of wanted and not so much wanted stuff without loosing the benefits of Qubes in a convinient way.

 On top you loose performance.
 Qubes generates a stead cpu usage of 20-30% (of 400%) without anything important running (having a audio control like